LaravelDaily/Booking-Com-Simulation-Laravel/course/06-property-apartment-rooms.md

 }
 ```

-Also let's create a `hasMany` relationship from Rooms to Beds:
+Also, let's create a `hasMany` relationship from Rooms to Beds:

 **app/Models/Room.php**:
 ```php